Software Systems

 CSEE W4840 Embedded Systems

-COMS W4995* Topics in Computer Science (Visit the topics courses page to see which COMS 4995 courses apply to this track.)
+COMS W4995** Topics in Computer Science (Visit the topics courses page to see which COMS 4995 courses apply)

-COMS W4187 Security Architecture and Engineering is no longer offered; students who took 4187 when it was offered in the past may include it as a 4000-level track course.
-It has been replaced in the track by COMS W4181 Computer Security I. Students who completed COMS W4186 Malware Analysis and Reverse Engineering prior to Fall 2020 may include it as a 4000-level track course.
-It has been replaced in the track by CSEE W4840 Embedded Systems.
+COMS W4187 Security Architecture and Engineering is no longer offered; students who took 4187 when it was offered in the past may include it as a 4000-level course.
+It has been replaced by COMS W4181 Computer Security I. Students who completed COMS W4186 Malware Analysis and Reverse Engineering prior to Fall 2020 may include it as a 4000-level elective course.
+It has been replaced by CSEE W4840 Embedded Systems.

-Check the registrar’s website for definitive information as to which courses are offered a given semester.
+Check the registrar’s website for definitive information as to which courses are offered in a given semester.

-Students are required to complete at least two 6000-level courses (6 points) selected from the following list of track courses.
-Note some of the 6000-level electives are offered only one semester per year, while others are not offered regularly.
-Check with your track advisor for planning.
+Students complete at least two 6000-level courses (6 credits) selected from the following pre-approved list.
+Note: some of the 6000-level electives are offered only one semester per year, while others are not offered regularly.
+If you have questions about courses or your course plan, reach out to your CS Faculty Advisor.

 Course ID